nnorman95/nasa_climate_pipeline/README.md

 ## Notes

 Generated raw JSON and processed CSV files are not committed to Git.
 They can be recreated by running the pipeline.

+Docker PostgreSQL uses port `5433` to avoid conflicts with a local PostgreSQL server on port `5432`.

 The raw table is designed to be rerunnable.
 A unique constraint on `location_id`, `start_date`, and `end_date` prevents duplicate raw API loads for the same location and request period.